 Bartlett explores multiple facets of a scene in serial images in her “In the Garden Series” 1980, showing drawings of a garden in Nice taken from different perspectives and then paintings, taken from photographs, of the same garden; in her “Air: 24 Hours” 1991-1992, derived from snapshots to mark the passing of time; and in her color screen prints “The Four Seasons” 1990-1993, which use pattern and personal symbols – including a skeleton – in an iconic view of her own garden seen from above.

 In 2004, Bartlett began to add words into her paintings, included in her “Hospital Series,” based on photographs she took during a hospital stay.
 Her words are spelled out in dots on gridded plates.
 In recent years she has also done abstracted nature scenes in her drawings and pastels, abstract paintings sometimes on shaped canvases, and “blob paintings.”

-Bartlett had her first American museum retrospective, “Jennifer Bartlett: History of the Universe -Works 1970-2011,” at the Pennsylvania Academy of the Fine Arts in Philadelphia 2013.
+Bartlett’s work was featured in the Whitney Museum’s 1978 survey “New Image Painting.”
+She had her first American museum retrospective, “Jennifer Bartlett: History of the Universe – Works 1970-2011,” at the Pennsylvania Academy of the Fine Arts in Philadelphia 2013.
 It traveled to the Parrish Art Museum in Water Mill, Long Island in 2014.
 The title “History of the Universe” is also the title of her autobiographical novel, published in 1985.

-Bartlett’s works are in the permanent collections of MoMA, Whitney Museum, Metropolitan Museum, Philadelphia Museum of Art, National Museum of American Art, Cleveland Museum of Art, Palm Springs Museum of Art, and Dallas Museum of Fine Arts, among others.
+Bartlett’s works are in the permanent collections of New York’s Museum of Modern Art, Whitney Museum of American Art, Metropolitan Museum, Philadelphia Museum of Art, National Museum of American Art, Cleveland Museum of Art, Palm Springs Art Museum, and Dallas Museum of Fine Arts, among others.